-Environmental Component Indicators Targets Source and (where available) Frequency Water W1i: Classification of Overall Status (comprised of ecological and chemical status) under the European Communities Environmental Objectives (Surface Waters) Regulations 2009 (SI No. 272 of 2009) W1ii: Mandatory and Guide values as set by the EU Bathing Water Directive and transposing Bathing Water Quality Regulations (SI No. 79 of 2008) W2: Interactions with Groundwater Quality Standards and Threshold Values under Directive 2006/118/EC resulting from development adhering to the Plan W3: Compliance of relevant lower tier assessments and decision making with the Flood Risk Management Guidelines W1i: No deterioration in the status of any surface water or adverse effect upon the ability of any surface water to achieve 'good status' as a result of the Plan W1ii: No deterioration in the value of bathing waters or adverse effect upon the ability of any bathing water to achieve Mandatory values and, where possible, Guide values as a result of the Plan W2: Not to affect the ability of groundwaters to comply with Groundwater Quality Standards and Threshold Values under Directive 2006/118/EC, subject to exemptions provided for by Article 4 of the WFD W3: For lower tier assessments and decision making to comply with the Flood Risk Management Guidelines Documentation demonstrating compliance with Requirements for Environmental Protection and Management Lower tier environmental assessment and decision making by local authorities Data issued under the Water Framework Directive Monitoring Programme for Ireland (multi-annual) EPA The Quality of Bathing Water in Ireland reports SEA Monitoring Programme reports for the land use plans of relevant local authorities (as required, monitoring reports published on various timescales and frequencies) Input from any other existing or replacement Fáilte Ireland monitoring programmes Air and Climatic Factors AC1: Demonstration of compliance with provisions relating to climate adaptation and mitigation have been integrated into the Plan AC1: To maximise the number of measures relating to climate adaptation and mitigation being implemented Documentation demonstrating compliance with Requirements for Environmental Protection and Management Lower tier environmental assessment and decision making by local authorities SEA Monitoring Programme reports for the land use plans of relevant local authorities (as required, monitoring reports published on various timescales and frequencies) Input from any other existing or replacement Fáilte Ireland monitoring programmes
+Environmental Component Indicators Targets Source and (where available) Frequency Water W1i: Classification of Overall Status (comprised of ecological and chemical status) under the European Communities Environmental Objectives (Surface Waters) Regulations 2009 (SI No. 272 of 2009) W1ii: Mandatory and Guide values as set by the EU Bathing Water Directive and transposing Bathing Water Quality Regulations (SI No. 79 of 2008) W2: Interactions with Groundwater Quality Standards and Threshold Values under Directive 2006/118/EC resulting from development adhering to the Plan W3: Compliance of relevant lower tier assessments and decision making with the Flood Risk Management Guidelines W1i: No deterioration in the status of any surface water or adverse effect upon the ability of any surface water to achieve 'good status' as a result of the Plan W1ii: No deterioration in the value of bathing waters or adverse effect upon the ability of any bathing water to achieve Mandatory values and, where possible, Guide values as a result of the Plan W2: Not to affect the ability of groundwaters to comply with Groundwater Quality Standards and Threshold Values under Directive 2006/118/EC, subject to exemptions provided for by Article 4 of the WFD W3: For lower tier assessments and decision making to comply with the Flood Risk Management Guidelines with "Requirements for Environmental Protection and Management" Lower tier environmental assessment and decision making by local authorities Data issued under the Water Framework Directive Monitoring Programme for Ireland (multi-annual) EPA The Quality of Bathing Water in Ireland reports SEA Monitoring Programme reports for the land use plans of relevant local authorities (as required, monitoring reports published on various timescales and frequencies) Air and Climatic Factors AC1: Demonstration of compliance with provisions relating to climate adaptation and mitigation have been integrated into the Plan.
+C1: To maximise the amount of measures relating to climate adaptation and mitigation being implemented Documentation demonstrating compliance with "Requirements for Environmental Protection and Management" Lower tier environmental assessment and decision making by local authorities SEA Monitoring Programme reports for the land use plans of relevant local authorities (as required, monitoring reports published on various timescales and frequencies) Input from any other existing or replacement Fáilte Ireland monitoring programmes

-Environmental Component Indicators Targets Source and (where available) Frequency Material Assets M1: Number of instances whereby additional tourists are directed by beneficiaries of funding towards areas in the Plan area where adequate and appropriate critical infrastructure with sufficient capacity is unavailable M2: Number of significant adverse effects on the use of or access to public assets and infrastructure M3: Preparation and implementation of construction and environmental management plans M1: No instances whereby additional tourists are directed by beneficiaries of funding towards areas in the Plan area where adequate and appropriate critical infrastructure with sufficient capacity that does not present a danger to human health are unavailable M2: No significant adverse effects on the use of or access to public assets and infrastructure M3: For construction and environmental management plans to be prepared and implemented for Documentation demonstrating compliance with Requirements for Environmental Protection and Management Lower tier environmental assessment and decision making by local authorities SEA Monitoring Programme reports for the land use plans of relevant local authorities (as required, monitoring reports published on various timescales and frequencies) Consultations with the partners such as the EPA, Irish Water and/or Mayo County Council Input from any other existing or replacement Fáilte Ireland monitoring programmes 5 1 relevant projects
+Environmental Component Indicators Targets Source and (where available) Frequency Material Assets M1: Number of instances whereby additional tourists are directed by beneficiaries of funding towards areas in the Plan area where adequate and appropriate critical infrastructure with sufficient capacity is unavailable M1: No instances whereby additional tourists are directed by beneficiaries of funding towards areas in the Plan area where adequate and appropriate critical infrastructure with sufficient capacity that does not present a danger to human health are unavailable with "Requirements for Environmental Protection and Management" • Lower tier environmental assessment and decision making by local authorities e a N M2: Number of significant adverse effects on the use of or access to public assets and infrastructure M2: No significant adverse effects on the use of or access to public assets and infrastructure M3: Preparation and implementation of construction and environmental management plans M3: For construction and environmental management plans to be prepared and implemented for relevant projects